 During his retirement, he started researching and published several articles and books on subjects such as the Lawa people and Wat Chet Yot.
 Some articles were published in the Journal of the Siam Society, of which Hutchinson became an honorary member in 1970.
 Edward Walter Hutchinson passed away in the UK in 1972 at the age of 81 years.

 Over the years, I have researched the activities of the Bombay Burmah Trading Corporation in Siam and Thailand.
 In 2016 Oliver Backhouse contacted me to arrange a tour for him.
 He is the grandson of Evelyn van Millingen, a forest manager for the BBTC in Burma and Thailand.
 Oliver sent me photographs, and I met him three times in Thailand, in 2016, 2018, and 2020.
 I visited him in the United Kingdom in 2018 and 2019.
 During those visits, I also went to the London Metropolitan Archives, the British Library, Kew Herbarium, and the Photograph Collection 28 of the Royal Asiatic Society of Great Britain and Ireland.

-Below are the two most important books at the BBTC.
+Below are the two most important books and resources about the BBTC.

 - Arnold Cecil Pointon, Bombay Burmah Trading Corporation 1863-1963 Southampton: The Millbrook Press.
 1964

 - RH Macaulay, History of Bombay Burmah Trading Corporation 1864 -1910, London, 1934.

 - Graham Jefcoate, a researcher in Chiang Mai

 - Pamela Backhouse, A Wartime Escape, London, 2015